Choosing a Linux Distro: Mobile Edition

 Breathing new life into old hardware

 A core mission of postmarketOS is sustainability.
 The project supports a vast array of devices, many of which are no longer supported by their manufacturers.
-If you have an old phone gathering dust in a drawer, chances are postmarketOS can give it a new, secure, and functional lease on life, keeping it out of a landfill.
+If you have an old phone gathering dust in a drawer or about to go to the landfill, there is a chance that postmarketOS can give it a new, secure, functional, and fun life for years to come; that’s sustainability.

 The trade-off

 The power and philosophy come with a trade-off: app compatibility.
-You won’t be running popular Android apps here without significant effort (e.g., Waydroid). postmarketOS is ideal for users who primarily rely on web apps, Linux-native software (e.g., Firefox, Telegram), and terminal utilities.
+You won’t be running popular Android apps here without significant effort if at all. postmarketOS is ideal for users who primarily rely on web apps, Linux-native software, and terminal utilities.
 It’s a platform for tinkerers, privacy advocates, and those who want to truly own their device.

-If you envision your phone as a full-fledged, open, and repairable Linux computer, postmarketOS is the most compelling project making that a reality.
+If you envision your phone as a full-fledged, open, and repairable Linux computer, postmarketOS is one of the most compelling projects making that happen.

 postmarketOS